Vegan Nutrition Guide

 - avoiding tea and coffee at meals as they can reduce absorption

 - eating more legumes such as peanuts, beans, lentils and peas

 Athletes and Iron

-Iron deficiency can impair muscle function and limit work capacity so it’s important that athletes insure they’re getting adequate iron intake.
+Iron deficiency can impair muscle function and limit work capacity so it’s important that athletes ensure they’re getting an adequate iron intake.
 The average requirement for iron may be 30-70% higher for athletes engaging in regular, intense endurance exercise.
-If you’re an endurance athlete such as a long distance runners, and in particular female and adolescent runners, you may want to work with a nutritionist to determine if iron supplementation is needed.
+If you’re an endurance athlete such as a long-distance runners, and in particular female and adolescent runners, you may want to work with a nutritionist to determine if iron supplementation is needed.

 Iron Rich Foods

 You’ll also find iron in pistachios, collard greens, oats, walnuts, tofu, sweet potato, kale, broccoli and peanuts.
 There’s no need to stress over combining vitamin C and iron as it will happen naturally if you eat a range a whole, plant-based foods at every meal, it’s just something to be aware of.

 Sulfur is not commonly brought up as a nutrient concern and in fact, there is no RDA it although it is important for optimal health.
 Sulfur helps improve the absorption of protein and enzymes from food and acts as an antioxidant helping to fight cancer.
 A sulfur deficiency can cause bone loss, a sluggish metabolism, joint pain, blood clots and tissue damage.

 Most dietary sulfur is found in the amino acids present in animal products but there are a few plant-based sources of you can include in your diet to make sure you get enough.